 Including the Student Voice

 NERCOMP also invites sessions that engage the undergraduate learner perspective as presenters or contributors to session activities.
-To support this emphasis, NERCOMP will provide complimentary registration for up to two full-time undergraduate student presenters per session at the face-to-face conference.
+To support this emphasis, NERCOMP will provide complimentary registration for up to two full-time undergraduate student presenters per session at the conference.

 Program Tracks and Key Topics